-This paper mainly discusses some important influence laws or phenomena that need to be understood in fatigue strength design and fatigue life prediction, as well as precautions that must be or should be considered.
+This article aims to discuss the important laws and phenomena that need to be understood in fatigue strength design and fatigue life prediction, as well as the precautions that must or should be taken into consideration.

 1. Notch shape effect